lorin/resilience-engineering/laws.md

 ### (Robin) Murphy's Law

-Any deployment of robotic systems will fall short of the target level of autonomy, creating or eacerbating a shortfall in mechanisms for coordination with human stakeholders.
+Any deployment of robotic systems will fall short of the target level of autonomy, creating or exacerbating a shortfall in mechanisms for coordination with human stakeholders.

 Source: This is mentioned in [Joint Cognitive Systems: Patterns in Cogntive Systems Engineering](https://www.amazon.com/Joint-Cognitive-Systems-Patterns-Engineering-ebook/dp/B00918NQOE/ref=sr_1_1?keywords=joint+cognitive+systems&qid=1557092907&s=gateway&sr=8-1), Chapter 10 (Automation Surprises).